Couples Therapy

 “I can do nothing for you but work on myself.
 You can do nothing for me but work on yourself.” — Ram Dass

-And often, with greater understanding and care, you and your partner begin to rediscover moments of connection and a sense of being together rather than apart.
+And often, with greater understanding and care, couples can begin to rediscover moments of connection and a renewed sense of being together.

 If separation or divorce has entered the conversation, you may feel confused, pressured, or emotionally exhausted — especially when children or extended family are involved.

-Discernment counseling helps couples slow down and gain clarity before making life-changing decisions.
+Discernment counseling offers couples a space to slow down and gain clarity before making life-changing decisions.

-Through a combination of joint and individual sessions, we explore whether genuine effort toward repair feels possible, or whether separation is the healthier path forward.
+Through a combination of joint and individual sessions, we explore whether genuine effort toward repair feels possible, or whether separation may be the healthier path forward.

-The goal is not to push couples toward staying together, but to help each partner arrive at a decision with clarity and confidence rather than confusion or regret.
+The aim is not to push couples toward staying together, but to help each partner arrive at a decision with clarity and steadiness, whatever direction the relationship ultimately takes.

 Tara , we can't thank you enough!
 We are both back together after our separation as we could work things out between us on the basis of your analysis & guidance, we now know our limitations as a couple & are working to make our relationship better.
 We will have to say none of this would have been possible without your counseling.
 I hope couples in trouble find you & eventually find themselves.
 In fact, the questions in the Checkup Questionnaire made us think about ourselves & our lives ahead & had a lasting impact.
 Thank you again!